canvas-medical/documentation/collections/_api/appointment.md

                 1. `Location`: A reference to a Location captures what Practice Location in Canvas the appointment will take place at.<br>
                 2. `Meeting Link`: For appointments that are telehealth in Canvas, there will be a reference to an endpoint in this list.
 The reference attribute will match an `id` in the `Appointment.contained` attribute list.
 That element will display the url address of the virtual meeting link. <br>
                 3. `Appointment`: If an appointment has been rescheduled, this list could display an associated Appointment reference.
 If you see a display of `Previously Rescheduled Appointment`, it means that the appointment you are currently looking at was created after rescheduling the appointment in that Reference.
-If you see a display of `Rescheduled Replacement Appointment`, it means that the appointment you are currently looking at is now outdated by a new appointment.<br>
+If you see a display of `Rescheduled Replacement Appointment`, it means that the appointment you are currently looking at is now outdated by a new appointment.
+If you see a display of Co-scheduled Appointment, it means that the appointment you are currently looking at was scheduled with other additional associated appointments for which the appointment reference ID is noted. <br>
                 4. `Encounter`: If there is any encounter associated with the appointment made in Canvas, the refence will appear in this list.
             create_and_update_description: >-
               Additional information to support the appointment.
 Currently, Canvas supports the ability to write 2 different types of references: <br>